rizdaprasetya/mt-alt-doc/en/snap/overview.md

 # Snap Overview
 <hr>
-*Snap* is a payment service that allows Midtrans parners to use Midtrans payment systems.
+<i>Snap</i> is a payment service that allows Midtrans partners to use Midtrans payment systems.
 This allows Midtrans payment page to pop-up on your web page after checkout.
-Configuring *Snap* is easy and there is no monthly fees.
+Configuring <i>Snap</i> is easy and there is no monthly fees.
 The simple and quick integration process is suitable for small size business or corporate size businesses.

  With single integration, Snap user interface allows you to accept payments with any of the [Midtrans payment methods](https://midtrans.com/payments).